untoldengine/UntoldEngine/docs/Getting Started/Installation.md

 ---

 # Getting Started

-The Untold Engine is a game engine designed to be integrated into your game projects.
-It is distributed as a Swift Package using Swift Package Manager (SPM) for easy integration and maintenance.
+The Untold Engine is a game engine distributed as a Swift Package using Swift Package Manager (SPM) for easy integration and maintenance.

-There are two primary ways to use the engine:
+There are now **two main entry points**, depending on whether you want to **develop the engine** or **build a game with it**:

-- **Running the Engine Standalone** – Ideal for contributors and developers who want to explore, modify, or contribute to the engine itself.
-This mode allows you to test the engine independently using its built-in demo assets and functionalities.
+- **Engine Developers** → Clone the core [UntoldEngine](https://github.com/untoldengine/UntoldEngine) repo to explore, modify, or contribute to the engine itself.
-- **Integrating the Engine into Your Game Project** – Perfect for game developers who want to build a game using the engine.
-This requires adding the engine as a Swift Package Dependency in a game project.
+- **Game Developers** → Use the [UntoldEngineExamples](https://github.com/untoldengine/UntoldEngineExamples) repo, which provides ready-to-run demo games built on top of the engine.

+---

-### Prerequisites
+## Prerequisites

-To begin using the Untold Engine, you’ll need:
+To use the Untold Engine, you’ll need:

 - An Apple computer.
-- The latest version of Xcode, which you can download from the App Store.
+- The latest version of Xcode, available from the App Store.

+---

-## How to install the Untold Engine
+## Option 1: For Engine Developers

-Follow these steps to set up and run the Untold Engine.
+If you want to work directly on the engine’s source code:

-1. Clone the Repository
+1. Clone the core repo:

 ```bash
 git clone https://github.com/untoldengine/UntoldEngine